Finding a treatment can be difficult. Paying for it shouldn't be.

 Each time you fill your ENBREL prescription, you will receive 50% off your out-of-pocket costs or pay no more than $10 per month—whichever helps you more.

-‡ Program provides up to $4,000 of assistance per patient for each 6-month period.
+‡ Program provides up to $4,000 of assistance per patient each 6-month period to cover out of pocket costs for ENBREL, including co-payments, co-insurance, and prescription deductible.
 Patient is responsible for costs above these amounts.
 You may use your card each time you fill your ENBREL prescription.
 For patients with moderate to severe plaque psoriasis, who are first starting ENBREL and prescribed 50 mg twice-weekly dosing, program provides an additional $2,000 per patient for the first 3 months of therapy only.

 Your participation in the program may be renewed every 12 months by visiting EnbrelSupport.com or calling 1-888-4ENBREL.